LANL-Seismoacoustics/infraGA/doc/source/advanced.rst

     1334.9532000000002	0.0	0.0	6.223907061041175e-12
     ...

-The :code:`--keep-eig-results` option preserves the individual eigenray path files from the eigenray stage (useful if you want to run the eigenray visualization to see each arrival's Characteristics) as well as the arrivals file itself.
+The :code:`--keep-eig-results` option preserves the individual eigenray path files from the eigenray stage (useful if you want to run the eigenray visualization to see each arrival's characteristics) as well as the arrivals file itself.
 It should be noted that keeping the arrivals file enables rapid calculation of new waveform predictions if the source is modified.
 That is, if the above simulation has been run and one wants to see how the results change for a 100 ton eq.
-TNT source, one can simply modify the :code:`--wvfrm-yield` parameter and the Python methods will check whether eigenray results are already present and skip that portion of the analysis if results are already present.
+TNT source, one can simply modify the :code:`--wvfrm-yield` parameter and the Python methods will check whether eigenray results are already present and skip that portion of the analysis if results are found.

 The combined eigenray and waveform predictions can be visualized using similar syntax to the azimuthal and eigenray visualizations :code:`infraga plot eig_wvfrms --atmo-file ToyAtmo.met`,